-The YHA's Administrative Plan is applicable to the operation of the Housing Choice Voucher program including if any property under the Project-based Voucher (PBV) and if and when any RAD Conversions that may occur under the PBV Program.
+The YHA's MTW/Administrative Plan now includes additional provisions that are unique to the Agency. is applicable to the operation of the Housing Choice Voucher program including if any property under the Project-based Voucher (PBV) and if and when any RAD Conversions that may occur under the PBV Program.

-In addition, the administrative plan addresses policies for the following special programs:
+In addition, the administrative plan addresses policies for the following specialprograms:

-1 Veterans Affairs Supportive Housing (VASH)

-Veterans who are receiving case management from the VA are referred to YHA by Veterans Affairs.
-The VASH program is operated the same as the Housing Choice Voucher program except that:

-- To remain eligible the vet must be receiving case management from the VA or have been determined by the VA to no longer need case management services. - Because the vet is currently receiving a voucher if they are no longer in need of case management, they may transfer to a Housing Choice Voucher without being on the waiting list.
+- 1 Veterans Affairs Supportive Housing (VASH) Veterans who are receiving case management from the VA are referred to YHA by Veterans Affairs.
+The VASH program is operated the same as the Housing Choice Voucher program except that: - To remain eligible the vet must be receiving case management from the VA or have been determined by the VA to no longer need case management services. - Because the vet is currently receiving a voucher if they are no longer in need of case management, they may transfer to a Housing Choice Voucher without being on the waiting list.

-2. Non Elderly Disabled Vouchers
+2. Non-Elderly Disabled Vouchers